 - 105.8 lbs (48 kg)

-Yamaha is one of the most recognizable names on the digital piano and keyboard market.
+Yamaha is one of the most recognizable names on the digital keyboard market.

 Their vast experience and knowledge in making acoustic pianos give them a big advantage, ensuring that their instruments deliver an impressive, realistic playing experience.